NLeSC/python-pcl/readme.rst

 ============

 This is a small python binding to the `pointcloud <http://pointclouds.org/>`_ library.
-Currently, the following parts of the API are wrapped (all methods operate on PointXYZ) point types
+Currently, the following parts of the API are wrapped (all methods operate on PointXYZRGB) point types

  * I/O and integration; saving and loading PCD files